Matlawton/coder-academy-t2a2/README.md

 ## R7 Identification of the problem you are trying to solve by building this particular marketplace app

+"The  issue  of  food  insecurity  in  Australia  has  never  been  more  prominent  than  it is  right  now.
+The global  pandemic  has  put a  spotlight on  the  crisis  that  for  too long  has  flown  under society’s  radar" - [The FoodBank Hunger Report 2021](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/viewer.html?pdfurl=https%3A%2F%2Freports.foodbank.org.au%2Fwp-content%2Fuploads%2Fdocuments%2F2021-Foodbank-Hunger-Report-PDF.pdf&clen=986257&chunk=true)

-Many residents across Perth, W.A share a passion for Taco's but shop front space prices are rising and available locations within walking distance are almost null.
-Residents across Perth who are considering starting their own food truck business or a store front can now have an opportunity to join an online community of like-minded individuals who are either buying or selling home made Tacos.
+[The FoodBank Hunger Report 2021](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/viewer.html?pdfurl=https%3A%2F%2Freports.foodbank.org.au%2Fwp-content%2Fuploads%2Fdocuments%2F2021-Foodbank-Hunger-Report-PDF.pdf&clen=986257&chunk=true) implies that many everyday legends across Australia are going hungry and we know for a fact that many locals in Perth, W.A share a passion for Taco's, and not just any Taco, but Tacos made by locals, for the locals.
+But access to affordable, currently registered food vans and shop front space such as restuarants are scarce, almost null.
+Residents across Perth who are considering starting their own food truck business or a restuarant can now have an opportunity to join an online community of like-minded individuals who are either buying or selling home made Tacos, to grow, market and scale their in-house small business, break boundaries and demistify the home made Taco reselling industry.

+## R8 Why is it a problem that needs solving?

+filling a gap in the market.
+feeding hungry people.
+helping small business.
+helping unemployed people with skills in cookery. giving people jobs. giving people a purpose.

+## Advantages of the Death Row Taco platform

 - Requires low initial investment for individuals who are interested in a side hussle or who may be considering starting their own food van business.
 - By using Death Row Taco's platform you can save hundreds and thousands on business set-up costs and put all that extra money towards marketing and growing your online business.

-## R8 Why is it a problem that needs solving?

 ## R9 A link (URL) to your deployed app (i.e. website)